GRarer/busybody/readme.md

 Users will be able to designate their friends as "watchers" for particular tasks, and their watchers will be notified by email if the task is not completed on time.

+You can try out the prototype at https://grarer.github.io/busybody/

 ## Local Installation and Setup

 To install and run a local development version of Busybody, follow these instructions.